Set up push notifications for HMS

 agconnect-services.jsonfile, and place it in your Android app module root directory.

-Register your app ID and app secret to the Sendbird server through the dashboard as follows.
+Register your app ID and app secret to Sendbird Dashboard as follows.

-Sign in to your dashboard and go to Settings > Application > Notifications.
+Sign in to your dashboard and go to Settings > Chat > Push notifications.

-Turn on Notifications and select Send when all devices are offline.
+Turn on Push notifications and select Send to devices when all offline.

 Click Add credentials and register the app ID and app secret acquired at Step 1.

-Add the following dependency for the HUAWEI Push Kit Android library to your
+Add the following dependency for the Cloud Messaging Android library to your

 build.gradle files that are at the project level and app level.